pitchmuc/launchpy/docs/getstarted.md

 This will create a JSON and you will need to fill it with the information available in your adobe io account.

 **NOTE**: scope in the config file has evolved over time so you can change it.
 Following this [link](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/Scopes.md) to see the different scope possible.\
+You can change the `scope` attribute for one of these values: `"https://ims-na1.adobelogin.com/s/ent_reactor_admin_sdk"` or `"https://ims-na1.adobelogin.com/s/ent_reactor_sdk"`
 By default, I will test the dev scope if the scope provided fails.
+So normally nothing you need to do.

+**NOTE 2**: There is a possibility till end of 2024 to use the JWT.\
+launchpy supports both `jwt` and `oauthV2` authentication.\
+By default the latest version will try to use the `oauthV2`.\
+You can specify the keys generated in the config file by using the `auth_type` parameter.\
+Possible values : `oauthV2` (default) or `jwt`

 ## 4. Import the configuration file